New report: People with disabilities in Ukraine facing multiple threats

 Based on Humanity & Inclusion's experience in Iraq, Syria, and Yemen, we know that the number of people with disabilities in Ukraine will increase due to injuries caused by explosive and armed violence.
 Bombing and shelling cause complex injuries that can lead to amputations or permanent disabilities, requiring long-term rehabilitation care.
 It is crucial to develop health services adapted to people living with disabilities.

 Trauma and mental health problems are among the primary healthcare risks in Ukraine as the population is witnessing highly traumatic events.
 But despite the huge demand for mental health and psychosocial support there is limited access, due to the high cost and limited availability of services.
-Humanity & Inclusion teams are also observing strong signs of distress from staff working in hospitals and collective centers due to overwork, the increasing number of people in need, and the lack of resources.
+HI teams are also observing strong signs of distress from staff working in hospitals and collective centers due to overwork, the increasing number of people in need, and the lack of resources.

 Humanity & Inclusion teams in Ukraine are working to support the most vulnerable people affected by the conflict, including injured people, people with disabilities, older people and those with chronic illnesses.
 Our activities include emergency rehabilitation care, mental health and psychological support, and also include risk education sessions to prevent accidents with explosive ordnance.

 · Interview available with Humanity & Inclusion’s experts